 Why Atlassian Assist Integration Might Not Be Right for You

-1. Agent-based Licensing: Agent-based licensing notably hampers Halp, especially for extensive engineering teams.
-It becomes prohibitively costly when such teams need to work together, whether with internal staff on product issues or with external customers via Slack Connect channels.
+- Expensive Agent-based Licensing: Agent-based licensing notably hampers Halp, especially for large engineering teams.
+It becomes prohibitively costly when such teams need to work together, whether with internal staff on product issues or with external customers via channels.
+Morever - Atlassian is only providing Atlassian Assist in Premium and above tiers - which make the overall proposition very expensive.

-4. Primitive Knowledge-Centered Support: Halp can generate suggestions for new inquiries based on its internal knowledge bases.
+- Primitive Knowledge-Centered Support: Halp can generate suggestions for new inquiries based on its internal knowledge bases.
 However, it falls short of leveraging information from external sources and documentation.
 Its method for generating responses is not powered by advanced AI or vector indexes but operates on a simpler keyword-matching approach.
+Users of Atlassian can now use Rovo - but that is another complex beast, priced separately.

 ClearFeed is an effective alternative to Halp (Atlassian Assist), offering several key benefits to enhance help internal and external desk request management and team collaboration.
 Here's how ClearFeed helps manage customer requests on Slack and scale support operations: